sinitame/epfl-ada-project/README.md

 ### 1. Be the right person ..

-- Population Pyramids (driver): (Men, woman, age)
+- Population Pyramids (passengers and drivers): (Men, woman, age)

-- Types of vehicules
+- Types of vehicles

 ### 2. At the right place ..

 - Accidents per regions/departments (map of France)

-- Injuries vizualization in the car (Heatmap from the car top)
+- Injuries visualization in the car (Heat-map from the car top)

 ### 3. At the right moment ..